adityasriv2317/ccc_quiz/README.md

 # React + Vite

+- Main branch currently contatin code for quizSutra the previous project which is in working condition.
+- Created a 'new' branch that has a new header section that is following the new design scheme and also codes for secure config

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: